haberdashPI/vscode-selection-utilities/README.md

 These commands modify the start and end of selections.

 - "Trim selection to exclude whitespace at start/end" (`selection-utilities.trimSelectionWhitespace`): Self explanatory
+- "Adjust selection boundaries inwards or outwards" (`selection-utilities.adjustSelections`): Expands or shrinks the selection by individual characters.
+Takes two arguments, dir ("forward" or "backward") and count (how many characters to adjust).

 ### Editing Text by Selection